-- Damage to lines, webbing and thread on the stitching of risers. - The stainless steel connection links on the risers are not damaged and are fully closed. - The sewing, condition of the lines and connection of the lines. - Damage to hook up points on the glider. - Internal damage to the ribs and diagonal ribs. - Damage to the top and bottom panels and seams between panels.
+- Damage to lines, webbing and thread on the stitching of risers. - The stainless steel connection links on the risers are not damaged and are fully closed. - The sewing and connection of the lines. - Damage to hook up points on the wing. - Internal damage to the ribs. - Damage to the top and bottom panels and seams between panels.

-9.5 LINE MAINTENANCE
+8.6 LINE MAINTENANCE

 Several groups of suspension lines and one brake line are attached to each riser.
-The groups are called A, B, C and brake lines.
-The stabilizer lines are connected along with the B-lines.
+The groups are called A&B, C&D and brake lines.

 Superaramid lines are known to be sensitive to the influence of the elements.
 They must be carefully inspected periodically.
-In his/her own interest, the pilot must observe the following points to ensure maximum performance and safety from the glider.
+In his/her own interest, the pilot must observe the following points to ensure maximum performance and safety from the wing.

-• Avoid sharp bending and squeezing of lines.

-- Take care that people do not step on the lines. - Do not pull or jerk the lines if they are caught on rocks or vegetation.
+- Avoid sharp bending and squeezing of lines. - Take care that people do not step on the lines. - Do not pull or jerk the lines if they are caught on rocks or vegetation.